What Is the Best Life Insurance for Seniors?

 - This type of universal life insurance typically has little cash value.
 On balance, the premium and death benefit remains constant over the course of your coverage.

 - The cash value of your policy is tied to a stock market index.
 This lets you adjust premiums and the policy’s death benefits, but they can be complicated and come with high fees.
-You can sometimes use them with your 401(k) plan for tax advantages in retirement.
+You can sometimes use them in addition to your 401(k) plan for tax advantages in retirement.

 - These offer a variety of investment options, allowing you to adjust your premiums and choose how to invest the cash portion of your life insurance.